-Following the recent government announcement England is now in national lockdown.
-Please be assured that our green spaces will continue to be open and we recognise the importance of our spaces for mental and physical wellbeing.
-However, please follow government guidance and do not travel here from outside the local area.
+Our green spaces continue to be open and we recognise the importance of our spaces for mental and physical wellbeing.
+Please follow government guidance and do not travel here from outside the local area.

 You can sign up here to receive our newsletters with updated guidance on visiting our spaces, news from the farm and our activities and fundraising.
 Please do also follow us on social media via the footer links.

 Exercise is important for people’s physical and mental well-being and the risk of coronavirus being passed on to others outdoors is considered to be very low, as long as people maintain social distancing.
 The latest rules state that outdoor gatherings of either 6 people (the Rule of 6) or 2 households are now allowed, making it easier for friends and families to meet outside.

 - Take hygiene precautions when you are outside

 - Wash your hands as soon as you are back indoors

 - Keep at least 2 metres apart from anyone outside your household or support bubble where possible, or at least one metre with precautions such as wearing a face mask

 - Take hand sanitiser with you in case there are no handwashing facilities